flower-pot/blog/_posts/2013-11-26-colemak-after-4-weeks.markdown

 into habits as much as if I had just tried to switch to ten finger typing as stick with qwerty.

-The fact of how qwerty originated also made me want to learn an alernate layout.
+The fact of how qwerty originated also made me want to learn an alternate layout.
 For those who don't know, qwerty was created for typewriters and the layout was chosen so it won't get stuck if you type fast.
 As a side effect it also created sort of a maximum speed at which one can type.
 Alternative layouts